Erdőhorváti: Demographics

 At the end of the 19th century, the population was around 1400, with significant Croatian, German, and Slovak communities.
 The village was known for its cultural and religious diversity.

-Mid-20th Century

 During the 20th century, the village faced significant changes due to the World Wars.
 The Jewish community was deported during World War II.
 The population decreased significantly during the communist era.

-Modern Era

 By 1990, the population had decreased to 778.
 The village still maintains its cultural and religious traditions, with active Rusyn and Slovak communities.

+As of 1 January 2025, the population is 523.
+In the 19th century, Erdőhorváti had a diverse population, including Hungarians, Croatians, Germans, and Slovaks.

 Coat of Arms

 The coat of arms features a stylized fortress symbolizing historical fortifications, with green fields representing the local landscape and agricultural heritage.